jaalto/project--shell-script-performance-and-portability/README.md

 ```

 - [`read`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/read.html).
+  POSIX requires a VARIABLE.
+It does
-  POSIX does not define `REPLY` variable, so
+  not default to `REPLY`if omitted, so
   always supply one.
-POSIX only defines options `-r`
+The only option
-  which you should always use.
-Remember that
+  supported is `-r` which you should always
+  use.
+The handy option
-  `-N` option to read file into memory
+  `-N` to read file into memory
   is only available in modern shells (Bash, Ksh).
   See shellcheck [SC2162](https://github.com/koalaman/shellcheck/wiki/SC2162),
   BashFAQ [001](https://mywiki.wooledge.org/BashFAQ/001),